 Parents are asked to complete a brief questionnaire regarding their financial situation.
 If the family needs more than 50% assistance, written verification of monthly income must be provided, such as pay stubs, income tax return, or AFCD form.

 Application is initiated jointly by the teacher and by the student and parent.
 The teacher writes a letter on behalf of the student’s dedication to learning, and is encouraged to include an opinion of the authenticity of financial need.
 The teacher must also provide an estimate of the total lesson fees required for the school year.
 The student must write a letter stating what music lessons mean to him or her, including willingness to practice regularly.
 Included in the parent questionnaire is space for the parent to write a letter explaining why they are applying.

 A progress report should be submitted by the teacher to the committee in January regarding the student’s attendance and progress.
 Lack of involvement during the school year is grounds for a month-by-month review for the remainder of the school year.
-The committee should be notified by the teacher of the student’s CM results as soon as they are available in March, 2020.
+The committee should be notified by the teacher of the student’s CM results as soon as they are available in spring of 2023.
 Review of any performances should be submitted within in a month of the performance.